RBI USD 5B Swap Auction May 2026: Rupee Defence Explained

 The June MPC Complication

-The RBI's Monetary Policy Committee is scheduled to meet in June 2026, and the swap auction adds a layer of complexity to the rate-cut calculus.
+The RBI's Monetary Policy Committee met in June 2026, and the swap auction added a layer of complexity to the rate-cut calculus.
 On one side of the ledger: CPI at 3.48% in April 2026 is the lowest reading in several years, well below the 4% midpoint of RBI's target band, creating theoretical space for rate cuts to support growth.
-The India-Pakistan ceasefire and associated geopolitical de-escalation have also reduced one source of risk premium on Indian assets.
+The India-Pakistan ceasefire and associated geopolitical de-escalation had also reduced one source of risk premium on Indian assets.

 On the other side: active forex intervention — and now a large-scale USD/INR swap — signals that RBI is prioritising currency stability.
 A rate cut that weakens the rupee further would work against the very goal the swap is meant to achieve.
 The RBI faces two competing signals simultaneously: a benign inflation print that argues for easing, and a fragile currency that argues for caution.
-The June MPC outcome will turn on whether the RBI reads the current rupee stabilisation as durable (enabling a cut) or as contingent on continued intervention (arguing for a pause).
-Our June MPC preview publishes 29 May 2026.
+The June MPC outcome turns on whether the RBI reads the current rupee stabilisation as durable (enabling a cut) or as contingent on continued intervention (arguing for a pause).
+See our full RBI MPC June 2026 analysis for the detailed breakdown.

 Risks and Counterpoints